 K-12 Solar Schools

-Please see How to Apply to learn about preparing your application and to get the latest information on deadlines.
-Visit http://www.illinoissolarschools.org/ to see real-time data from participants, and learn more about our efforts to educate the next generation of environmental, energy, and science thinkers.
+Visit http://www.illinoissolarschools.org/ to see real-time data from participants and learn more about our efforts to educate the next generation about renewable energy.

 |Available Support:||Up to $7,000 or 90% of the system and its installation costs, whichever is less.
 The Foundation reserves the right to change funding levels and guidelines.|